wallet-standard/wallet-standard/packages/core/standard/README.md

 Wallet Adapter has been doing its part to discourage use of this for the last year by consistently not accepting new adapters that use `window.solana`.

 While wallets should continue to migrate away from using `window.solana`, this standard will not conflict with this, and will instead present a chain-agnostic interface.

+Because `window.wallets` may be in use by websites, and because wallets may be built into browsers themselves, we will extend the [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) interface instead.

 ### Present a chain-agnostic interface